 Gathering this data can be very time-consuming, and there may be gaps.
 Some suppliers may not know their emissions data in depth.
 A hybrid emissions calculation approach uses supplier-specific and activity-based data wherever possible, then fills in the gaps with industry averages.
 This hybrid approach can still be fairly precise, or at least much more so than a spend-based or average data-based emissions calculation.

 In 2022, thousands of companies, including Amazon, Apple, Google, Levi's, Netflix, Unilever, Walmart, and many more are employing carbon accounting and sustainability measurement programs focused on Scope 3 emissions.
 Moreover, in addition to setting and achieve their own SBTs, leading companies are also working with their suppliers and vendors to help them understand and reduce their emissions.

 Whether you and your company's new to carbon accounting or have been doing it for years, we recognize this is difficult, time-consuming work, particularly when it comes to gathering and fully understanding Scope 3 value chain emissions.
 Working with sustainability experts at hundreds of organizations, we've spent years developing flexible, comprehensive, and easy-to-use carbon accounting software, tools, and methods to help sustainability teams collect data easier, engage stakeholders, do more with less, and understand their full emissions picture across Scope 1-2-3.

-We wish you all the best as you continue your sustainability journey.
-If we can be helpful at all (at any step in your process), please get in touch.
+Whatever methods you use to tackle Scope 3 emissions reporting and transparency, we wish you all the best as you continue your sustainability journey.
+If we can be helpful at all (at any step in your Scope 3 carbon accounting process), please get in touch.
 A central part of our mission and work here at Brightest is enabling better data-driven decision-making (and actions) that lead to a better future for us all.